 Bone marrow is the gelatinous, spongy substance is found in the cavities of long bones.
 It contains two types of stem cells.
 A stem cell is an immature cell which can change into a new specialised cell as required.
 The two types of stem cell found in bone marrow are:

 - Hematopoietic cells which can be used to make all the blood cell types in the body with over 200 billion new red blood cells produced every day in healthy tissue.

 A good example of how this works is when an athlete has to acclimatise if they travel to a higher altitude when undergoing altitude training.
 The body naturally makes more red blood cells to increase the oxygen levels in the blood.
 However, if additional amounts of the hormone EPO are taken artificially then red blood cells can increase artificially.
 This process is known as blood doping and is banned in most sports.
 It was popular among elite level cyclists and middle distance/endurance runners as a way of enhancing performance.

 Bone Marrow Transplants

-Bone marrow transplants are more commonly reserved for people with diseases of the blood, bone marrow or certain types of cancer.
-The procedure can have many complications so is only used on people with life threatening diseases.
+Bone marrow transplants are given to people with diseases of the blood, bone marrow and certain types of cancer.
+The procedure can have many complications so is only used on people with life-threatening diseases.
 The process involves harvesting the healthy stem cells to replenish the bone marrow of the patient.
-These new stem cells then take over the production of the blood cells.
+These new stem cells then take over the production of healthy new blood cells.